Mass State Retirement

 |Commonwealth’s Gross Contribution||5.000%|

 |Minus Cost of Administrative Overhead||0.335%|

 |Minus Cost of Long-Term Disability Insurance||0.181%|

 |Commonwealth’s Net Contribution||4.300%|

 The Commonwealth’s net contribution is the amount credited to a participant’s ORP account.
 These employer contributions are calculated with each payroll cycle (26 per year), and are remitted to the ORP Provider as soon as is administratively feasible after the calculation is completed.
-There are four ORP Providers to receive and invest ORP contributions: LINCOLN, TIAA-CREF and VALIC, FIDELITY.
+There are currently three ORP Providers to receive and invest ORP contributions: FIDELITY, TIAA-CREF and VALIC.
 The ORP provides a life insurance benefit and long-term disability insurance for active contributing participant upon joining the ORP.
 The carrier is the Standard Insurance Company.
-For more detailed information on ORP and a comparison of the ORP and SERS, please visit the Massachusetts Board of Higher Education, then select Optional Retirement Program.
+For more detailed information on ORP and a comparison of the ORP and SERS, please visit the Massachusetts Board of Higher Education SERS and ORP Comparison.

 One of the two mandatory retirement plans shown above is selected as a result of employment in a job not covered by social security.
 Under the Social Security law, there are two ways your Social Security benefit amount may be affected: Windfall Elimination Provision and the Government Pension Offset Provision.
 For more information view the Statement Concerning Your Employment in a Job Not Covered by Social Security.

 Placement Testing-FALL RIVER-Thursday, January 18, 2018-8:45am-Room G218-16225 (1/18/2018)